• Skip to primary navigation

 • A note about working with pie dough- You want to work fairly quickly.
 The reason for this is you don't want the butter to melt before baking.
 Those butter chunks are what give the dough the flaky texture you are looking for.
 No butter chunks, tougher dough.

-Fill the center of each circle with about ½ cup of mixed fruit.
+• Fill the center of each circle with about ½ cup of mixed fruit.
 You will want to leave about 1 inch all the way around the edge without filling.
 Now, working your way around, fold small sections in at a time, until all the edges are folded in.
 If you want, you can put a little slice of butter over the open fruit.
 I used to always bake my pies like this.
-To make them a little healthier, I am omitting this step.
-Let me just say though, the butter is really good!

 Keyword bluberry galette, blueberry cherry dessert, cherry gallette, galette recipe, whole grain baked goods, whole wheat baked goods